pladdy/timepiece/README.md

 ## timepiece
 Golang package for returning time in pieces.
+It conquers time, one piece at a time.

 ## Install
 `go get github.com/pladdy/timepiece`